Chow-its-hoot

 Chow-its-hoot (also spelled as Cha-wit-zit or Chowitsuit) is a Lummi name.
 Several Lummi individuals carried this name.
 The name means "Strong Man".

 Point Elliott Treaty

 Commonly, the name refers to the man who was the third of 82 Native Americans (including Chief Seattle) to sign the controversial Treaty of Point Elliott in 1855.
 Chow-its-hoot signed on behalf of his southern band of Lummis.

 Family

-Chief Chow-its-hoot had no offspring.
-His father was named Sa-hop-kan.
-One brother, Chil-luk, preceded him in death.
-Another brother Sub-Chief T'see-leeq (Ts-elixw) fathered Chief Henry Kwina and Clara, wife of John Alexander A third brother, Klut-wu-lum served as Chow-its-hoot's witness/listener.
+Kwina

+The Chow-its-hoots was referred as a "strong warrior" for the authentic Hereditary Kwina line, who being known as king, judge and priest of Lummi by heritage, culture, and custom in tradition for hundreds of years in ancient decree through devine birthright.

+The Hereditary "Qui-ench" holds spiritual belief by title in custom through tradition for the Lummi people that which in position serves community as a whole.
+"Qui-ench" is a royal custom by tradition which holds all three titles in heritage as: Priest, King and Judge.

+History shows before the Church, Kwina was King of the Lummis by historical, family oral and custom account.

+However, when the royal Hereditary Kwina line was broken by the Church and installed August Martin historically with proof in open letter from the Church revealing the "installation of August Martin," who was not a Lummi member but belonged to the Muckleshoot tribe instead without being a direct family Kwina bloodline.
+Hereditary Qui-ench Chief Henry Kwina was the last King of Lummi by ancient custom and tradition and who seemingly went extinct, until cryptic records revealed Qui-ench Raven Wolf Kwina as the direct line of the Chow-its-Hoot King Henry Kwina.

 Potlatches

 Chowitsuit was sometimes called "the richest Lummi" because he owned several reef net sites and hosted seven potlatches in his lifetime.
 A potlatch is a giant giveaway whereat the host gives away all or nearly all of his/her possessions.
 Potlatches serve a socio-economic purpose amongst NW tribes as a man's wealth is measured by what one gives, not by what one keeps.